Winford Bilingual primary school in Haarlem offers a totally immersive, dual language education in Dutch and English.

 • Green or white discharge from the eye

 • Itchy eyes This may be a form of conjunctivitis.
 It is highly contagious and can spread quickly among children.
-Because of this, your child will need to see the doctor for a special eye medicine that must be given for at least 24 hours before the child can return to school.
+Your child will need to see the doctor for a special eye medicine that must be given for at least 24 hours before the child can return to school.
 If no medicine is administered, the child cannot return to school until he or she is completely symptom-free for 24 hours.
 Again, if your child is experiencing any of these symptoms at school, they will be sent home for the health of other children.

 Please check your child’s hair frequently for lice.
 If your child has any trace of lice, including adults and/or eggs (also called nits), they cannot return to school until their hair has been treated with a special cream and combed through with a louse (small metal tooth) comb.
 If your child has lice and you want further information on how best to treat it, please refer to the following document: http://www.prioderm.nl/hoofdluis-behandelen